krisprice/ipnet/README.md

 ## Examples

-Aggregate a list of prefixes.
+Using ipnet to aggregate a list of prefixes:

 ```rust
 extern crate ipnet;